Pieria (regional unit): Climate

 Its climate is mainly of Mediterranean type with hot summers and cool winters.
 Severe winter weather is common in the central and western parts of Pieria, especially in the Pierian Mountains and on Mount Olympus.

 On June 8, 2007, a low pressure weather system from Southern and Central Europe resulted in heavy rainfall that ravaged the prefecture and caused great damage in fruit and vegetable production.
 The worst hit area was Korinos.

 Administration

-The regional unit Pieria is divided into 3 municipalities.
+The Regional Unit of Pieria is divided into 3 municipalities.
 These are (number as in the map in the infobox):